 - A supportive following

 Remember, not everyone deemed by others as a thought leader will look the same.
-One of the important parts of successful thought leaders is their ability to distinguish themselves from others.
+One of the important parts of successful thought leaders similar to Andrew Defrancesco is their ability to distinguish themselves from others.
 However, the list below shows common traits among noteworthy thought leaders.
 This isn’t an exhaustive list of characteristics, but these are some of the easiest to identify.

 - Ongoing involvement in (or awareness of) that niche – Even if you are currently retired, thought leaders keep up with the current conversation in their field.
 While your past experiences are valuable, it’s even more important to connect these to what’s currently happening in the industry.